CybercentreCanada/assemblyline4_docs/docs/developer_manual/docs/docs.md

 mkdocs serve
 ```

-Alternatively, if you are using VSCode, you can the pre-configured task: `Launch Assemblyline Documention`
+Alternatively, if you are using VSCode, you can launch the pre-configured task: `Launch Assemblyline Documention`